An overview of adult social care

 If you’re in hospital, we’ll chat with you before you are discharged.
 We’ll discuss any support you may need at home as you recover.

-The needs assessment will look at what kind of care and support you need.
-The needs assessment will:
+The care and support self-assessment will look at what kind of care and support you need.
+To complete an assessment you will need to:

-After the assessment, we will tell you what support you can get and whether you need to pay for it.
+After your care and support self-assessment is submitted, we will be in touch with you.
+We will tell you what support you can get and whether you need to pay for it.
 It is confidential and will only be shared with those involved in your care.
 This includes anyone with permission to deal with your affairs.

 Next steps if you are eligible for care: